This article will share with you how to prepare and pass the SC-200: Microsoft Security Operations Analyst certification exam successfully.

 Please check the following guide to learn more on how to prepare for the SC-900: Microsoft Security, Compliance, and Identity Fundamentals certification exam successfully.

-Updated on 10/06/2021 – In this exam, I got around 40 questions in total with 2 case studies, and the total time for this exam is 130 minutes (2.10 hours).
+Updated on 16/05/2022 – In this exam, I got 40 questions using the standard multiple-choice and interactive item types in total with 2 case studies, the total time for this exam is 130 minutes (2.10 hours).
 The questions do pretty much match the list of skills measured below.

 Beta exams are not scored immediately because Microsoft is gathering data on the quality of the questions and the exam.
 I will update this article as soon as I get the exam results from Microsoft.